UjeNeTORT/rvsim/README.md

 (*`test/scripts/regs_zero.bin` - all
 registers = 0 by default*) and adds signatures.
-The result is `deleteme.bstate` file which can be run after that on simulator.
+The result is `deleteme.bstate` file which can be executed on simulator after that.
 Nasty workaround while ELFs are not supported.

 I want to support ELF soon in order not to mess up with such files, but i will not delete them as they are still very usefull for testing and for recording checkpoints of execution.